sophist0/delete_bot/README.md

 # delete_bot

-Basic bot that uses Selenium to drive Chrome or Firefox to delete all X replies older than a day.
+Basic bot that uses Selenium to drive Chrome to delete all X replies older than a day.
 The point of using Selenium is while it is not as stable as using X's API it is free!!!!

 ## requirements